anvarnarz/ML-clustering-kl-properties-vs-venues/README.md

-# ML-clustering-kl-properties-vs-venues
+# Kuala Lumpur Neighborhood Analysis using Machine Learning Clustering algorithm
- In this project we will compare different neighborhoods of Kuala Lumpur based on property prices and venues
+In this project we will compare different neighborhoods of Kuala Lumpur based on Real estate prices, types, sizes and venues around the neighborhood.

 # Introduction/Business Problem